ubernostrum/django-flashpolicies/docs/views.rst

 .. function:: serve(request, policy)

-   Given a :class:`~flashpolicies.policies.Policy` instance, serializes it to UTF-8 and serve it.
+   Given a :class:`~flashpolicies.policies.Policy` instance, serializes it to UTF-8 and serves it.

    Internally, this is used by all other included views as the mechanism which actually serves the policy file.

-   :param request: The incoming Django
+   :param request: The incoming HTTP request.
-     :class:`~django.http.HttpRequest`.
+   :type request: django.http.HttpRequest
-   :param policy: The :class:`~flashpolicies.policies.Policy` to serve.
+   :param policy: The policy to serve.
+   :type policy: flashpolicies.policies.Policy
-   :rtype: :class:`~django.http.HttpResponse`
+   :rtype: django.http.HttpResponse

 .. function:: allow_domains(request, domains)